-Anne Gribbons is a native of Sweden who has been active in dressage in the United States since the 1970s.
+ANNE GRIBBONS – Anne Gribbons is a native of Sweden who has been active in dressage in the United States since the 1970s.
 She has trained and shown sixteen of her own horses to Grand Prix, nine of which were United States Equestrian Team long listed.
 A number of her current and former students have competed at the FEI levels, and several have schooled and shown their own horses to Grand Prix with her help.
-In 2001 Lesley Eden was the Individual Gold Medalist at the North American Young Riders Championships.
-In 2014, Laura Graves was a member of the U.S. World Equestrian Team in Normandy.
+In 2001 Lesley Eden, a long time student of Anne’s, was the Individual Gold Medalist at the North American Young Riders Championships.
+Since 2014 Laura Graves who spent over three years in training with Anne, has been a member of three Championship USEF dressage teams.

-Anne Gribbons was a member of the FEI Dressage Committee from 2010 through 2013 and North American Representative to the FEI World Cup Committee 1994 – 1997, served for ten years on the US Equestrian Federation (formerly AHSA) Board of Directors, is a member of the USEF High Performance Dressage Committee and a member of the USET National Advisory Board.
-She is a past chair of the Athletes Advisory Council of the USDF, is a member of the USEF Technical Dressage Committee and the past Chairman of the USEF Active Athletes Committee for Dressage.
+Anne Gribbons was a member of the FEI Dressage Committee from 2010 through 2013 and North American Representative to the FEI World Cup Committee 1994 – 1997, served for ten years on the US Equestrian Federation (formerly AHSA) Board of Directors, was a long time member of the USEF High Performance Dressage Committee and is member of the USET National Advisory Board.
+She is a past chair of the Athletes Advisory Council of the USDF, was a member of the USEF Technical Dressage Committee and the past Chairman of the USEF Active Athletes Committee for Dressage.
 She served as Chef D’equipe for US riders at the 2003 World Cup Finals in Gothenburg, Sweden.

 Anne Gribbons is a sought-after and productive clinician who teaches throughout the United States and in other countries the world over.

-TAMRA BROWN is Anne’s Assistant Trainer.
+TAMRA BROWN – Tamra is Anne’s Assistant Trainer.
 She started out as a working student at Knoll Farm and advanced to the position of head groom for Anne in 1994.

 Over the years, Tamra has been given the ride on many talented horses, the majority of whom she trained to the upper levels herself, and several to Grand Prix.
-In 2007, she was awarded her USDF Silver Medal and is currently working towards her Gold, having already achieved qualifying scores through Intermediare II.
-Also, in 2007, she became the Intermediare Champion for Region 8.
+In 2007, she was awarded her USDF Silver Medal.
+In 2007, she became the Intermediare Champion for Region 8.
 In 2009, Tamra was a featured clinician at the Midwest Horse Fair in Wisconsin, one of the largest three-day horse fairs in the country.

 Tamra Brown has also successfully shown in CDI competitions.
 Her primary partner at the time was the Dutch Warmblood breeding stallion Leoliet (Zioliet x Dorien).
 With him, she competed in CDIs in both Prix St. Georges and Intermediare I at Dressage at Devon, Zada Enterprises’ Zada Cup, and the German Equestrian Alliance Cup, a PanAm games qualifier.